RedHatInsights/insights-inventory-frontend/README.md

 1. Clone the repository.
 2. Install dependencies with `npm install`.
-3. Run development server with `npm run start:proxy:beta`.
+3. Run development server with `npm run start:proxy`.
 See `dev.webpack.config.js` and `package.json` (npm scripts) for more options and parameters available.
-4. Local version of the app will be available at `https://stage.foo.redhat.com:1337/preview/insights/inventory/`.
+4. Local version of the app will be available at `https://stage.foo.redhat.com:1337/insights/inventory/`.
 If you run with slightly different setup (for example, using production environment), you should still see the generated URL in your terminal, the webpack script output.

 ## Testing your changes